jotasprout/jotasprout.github.io-OLD/_posts/2017-08-25-E-is-for-Email.markdown

 Just created a new user so I can rebuild/recreate the email registration component of Stakeout.
 Even if it goes to spam, I can click the link and register new users in Stakeout again and we're a major step closer to being back up to speed.
 I need to get back to where I was at the old host so I can start making improvements and adding new features.

+These errors are from the app and php:

+    SMTP -> ERROR: Failed to connect to server: php_network_getaddresses: getaddrinfo failed: Name or service not known (0) SMTP Error: Could not connect to SMTP host.

+The app still tells me it sent an email to the address in the registration form so I need to make sure I add some code that has some more conditions for that.
+At present, it says it sent the email because of two conditions:

+1. It successfully added a tentative user to the app
+2. It at least tried to send an email

+I need to add a condition that checks for successful SMTP shizzle.

+When I saw the errors I remembered something I (think I) read--you can only send messages to external addresses from locally.

+Each time I test this, I have to go into the table that holds the user list and delete that new, temporary user so I can try adding it again from scratch.
+Checking the table and deleting from it (and logging into and using MySQL/MariaDB) from the command line is delightfully good practice.

 ## LINKS

 [this-article]: https://www.tecmint.com/install-ntp-server-in-centos/